schayes04/SupportEmail/README.md

 Prepopulates emails with support information in iOS apps

 ### About
 SHSupportEmail is about simplifying support for apps.
-By prepopulating device information in your support email link, you can save your users and yourself time and needless back and forth.
+By prepopulating device information in your embedded support email link, you can save time and needless back and forth between you and your users.

 ### Requirements
 - Xcode 8.0+